atkaper/contest-java-character-replacer/README.md

 The only methods of importance here are the "convert" implementations.
 The rest is used to run the different implementations, and do some basic timing.

-We write and run this for java 8.
-Also tried running in java 9, which seemed a bit quicker.
+We write and run this for java 8, 9, and 10.

 You can run this using (linux script):

-./run-contest.sh

-Or you can simply run it with:

 javac Contest.java
 java Contest

+Or give one of the run script's a try, after updating for your java path's.

-There's an example output in the file "example-run.txt".
+There's an example output in the files "example-run-java[8,9,10].txt".